jhung1037/AI-Stylist/README.md

    fastapi run backend/api.py
    ```

-5. Open `index.html` in your browser and have fun!
+5. Open `index.html` in the `frontend` file in your browser and have fun!